image created with AI

 Taking the lead on the final UX part of the project it was my responsibility to make sure that all necessary components were created and in the component library.
 As the lead prototyper the goal was to create a native app experience that behaved as the end user would expect.
 It was important for the user experience to be interactive, engaging and fun.

-Challenges: There were two major challenges that were faced during this project.
+Challenges & Solutions: There were two major challenges that were faced during this project.

 1. The stakeholder found it challenging to visualize low fidelity wireframes.
 This was overcome by creating high fidelity wireframes while implementing UI Design.